Self-Resolving Prediction Markets for Unverifiable Outcomes: Proofs

 \begin{proof}

 Consider the strategy profile where all agents in the market report their beliefs truthfully and believe all other agents report their beliefs truthfully.
 From agent $t$'s perspective, in any supposed truthful equilibrium, they believe all previous reports to be truthful, and know that any valid report they make will be believed and any invalid report they make can induce an update consistent with an arbitrary signal in subsequent agent's beliefs.
-However, the reference agent can observe at least $k$ other truthful (in equilibrium) predictions that agent $t$ cannot (with $k$ chosen as in Remark \ref{rem:kproc}).
+However, the reference agent can observe at least $k$ other truthful (in equilibrium) predictions that agent $t$ cannot.

+Suppose $k$ is chosen as in Remark \ref{rem:kproc}.
 Then, Theorem \ref{eq:imptheorem} guarantees that agent $t$'s expectation of their reference agent's beliefs is no more than $\varepsilon'$ away from their own true beliefs.
 Further, by Theorem \ref{thm:pmcemsr}, agent $t$'s maximum possible gain in deviating from truthful reporting is upper bounded, i.e., $\hat{\mathcal{D}}_\eta(\Delta, {\bf p}^{(t-1)}) \leq \varepsilon$.
 Thus, truthful reporting is an $\varepsilon-$PBE.

+If instead $k$ is chosen as in Theorem \ref{thm:exactmsr}, agent $t$ strictly maximizes their payoff by reporting truthfully; thus, truthful reporting is a strict PBE.

 \end{proof}